 NOTE: This is part one of a series covering how to do our best work.
 This article addresses time and energy management.
-The next articles covers two scheduling concepts.
+The next article covers two scheduling concepts.

 As a pastor, I wear multiple roles or “hats” if you will.
-I am a communicator, preaching sermons and making presentations.
-I’m a teacher, a leader, a manager, a facilitator, a coach, and a follower.
-At times I encourage and at times I re-direct.
+I am a communicator, a teacher, a leader, a manager, a facilitator, a coach, and a follower.
+At times I encourage and other times re-direct.
 I am a writer, both of sermons, newsletters, blogs, and studies.
-Sometimes I am a community organizer, a counselor, spiritual director, and a listening ear.
+Sometimes I am a community organizer, counselor, spiritual director, and listening ear.
 I am also an administrator and a strategist.
 I’m a prayerful presence in a hospital room and a vocal presence for justice.
-I’m called on for my opinion in many different areas whether I am trained, educated, or familiar with those areas or not.
-My StrengthsFinder results tell me that I am always a learner.
-I’m also a father, a husband, a brother, an uncle and to some a friend.
+I’m called on for my opinion in many different matters whether I am trained, educated, or familiar with those areas or not.
+My StrengthsFinder results indicate that I am a learner.
+I’m also a father, husband, brother, uncle and to some a friend.

 For those who wonder what pastors do during the week, take your pick!

 Continue reading “How to Produce Your Best Work”

 Every January millions of people create lists of resolutions that will go largely undone.
 Each year businesses and organizations create goals they would like to accomplish, but don’t.